dvdmtw98/notes/notes-vault/blockchain/bitcoin/bitcoin-address.md

 Bob’s public key along with data from the previous transaction are hashed together
 This hash is added into the new transactions data field
 Alice commits (attests) to this hash using her signature
-Since the hash includes Bob’s public key Alice has also commited to the key
+Since the hash includes Bob’s public key Alice has also committed to it
 Full nodes can verify that Alice’s signature committed to the transaction

 ### Public Key Cryptography